Fuel Mix Disclosure and Greenhouse Gas Content Reports

 Commerce also uses the fuel mix reports to estimate the statewide greenhouse gas emissions from electricity consumed in Washington.
 The Department of Ecology uses this information as an input for the overall greenhouse gas inventory for the state.

 Starting in 2021, each utility must calculate and report the greenhouse gas content of the electricity it provides to retail customers in Washington.
 This calculation must be based on the amounts and fuel sources claimed in the fuel mix disclosure program.
 Emissions must be calculated using a methodology established by the Department of Ecology.
 Utilities are not required to post or publish these results, but Commerce will publish the information on this page.

 Utilities provide the following information to Commerce in megawatt-hours (MWh):

 - Total electricity retail sales including power purchases necessary to cover line losses.

-- Reliance on market power to serve retail load (spot market)
+- Amounts of market or unspecified power used to serve retail load.

 Utilities are required to calculate and report the greenhouse gas content of the electricity they provide to retail customers in Washington.
 This requirement is established in RCW 19.405.070 and WAC 194-40-060.
 All utilities must submit the greenhouse gas content report to Commerce, and investor-owned utilities must also submit the report to the Utilities and Transportation Commission.